SudoAzek/SOEN-6461/README.md

   - Interview question preaparation
   - Conduct interview with a representative iGo user

+2. Contributed in :
+   - UML Acitivty diagram
+   - Interview Questions
+   - Conduct interview with a representative iGo user
+   - Sequence Diagram
+   - Review the UML diagrams
+   - CRC card model
+   - Static and Dynamic testing of the iGo implementation
+   - Present slide for the final demonstration

+3. Worked in collboration with other team members for conducting interviews.

 ## Preet Angad Singh Nanda

  1. Worked on :
    - Latex Report
    - Problem domain model
    - UML Acitivty diagram

+ 2. Contributed in :
+    - UML Acitivty diagram
+    - Interview Questions
+    - Conduct interview with a representative iGo user
+    - Sequence Diagram
+    - Review the UML diagrams
+    - CRC card model
+    - Static and Dynamic testing of the iGo implementation
+    - Present slide for the final demonstration

- 2. Worked in collboration with other team members for conducting interviews.
+3. Worked in collboration with other team members for conducting interviews.

 ## Herve Ngomseu Fotsing